logo-min

 Chris Harnan

-Managing Director at Ceecom Consult
+Managing Director at Ceecom Geotech

 Chris has over 46 years’ experience across UK and international markets and is Managing Director of Ceecom Consult, a geotechnical consultancy specialising in forensic engineering and expert witness work.
 After graduating with a 1st Class Honours Degree in Civil Engineering, Chris worked for several deep foundation contractors before becoming Managing Director of Bachy Soletanche.
 Chris was Chair of the FPS between 1995-1996 and is currently the Deputy Chair of the EFFC/DFI Tremie Concrete and Support Fluids Task Groups.
 He also represents the EFFC on three working groups at the European Construction Industry Federation (FIEC).